TotalBiscuit: Cancer diagnosis and death

-In late April 2014, Bain announced he had a precancerous mass in his colon, the first indications of bowel cancer, a condition with which two of his grandparents had also been diagnosed.
+In late April 2014 Bain announced he had a precancerous mass in his colon, the first indications of bowel cancer, a condition with which two of his grandparents had also been diagnosed.
 Within the month, Bain revealed that he had "full blown cancer" and was beginning chemotherapy treatments.

 Bain reported in April 2015 that a CT scan showed a complete remission of the cancer.
 However, by October 2015, a newer CT scan showed that while the bowel cancer had been eliminated, the cancer had metastasised to his liver and was determined inoperable, with his doctors giving him a two-to-three-year life expectancy.
 Bain announced the disbanding of his eSports team Axiom upon this news.
-By January 2016, Bain had also decided to distance himself from social media, while still focusing on making his game critique videos.
+By January 2016 Bain had also decided to distance himself from social media, while still focusing on making his game critique videos.

-On 23 September 2016, he reported that his cancer had mutated, and a targeted treatment had shrunk his liver tumor by over 50%, from 5 cm to 2 cm.
+On 23 September 2016 he reported that his cancer had mutated, and a targeted treatment had shrunk his liver tumour by over 50%, from 5 cm to 2 cm.

-In October 2017, Bain appeared on the H3 Podcast, during which he discussed at length the current state of his cancer.
+In October 2017 Bain appeared on the H3 Podcast, during which he discussed at length the current state of his cancer.
 He described his condition as "stable" (meaning the cancer was still present, but not spreading), and that it was stage IV cancer.
-On 22 November, Bain tweeted that his chemotherapy had stopped working, but that there were other types he could try.
+On 22 November he tweeted that his chemotherapy had stopped working, but that there were other types he could try.
 He also noted that the cancer had not spread, but that its growth had started again.

-In mid-April 2018, Bain was hospitalised for extreme back pain, from which the doctors discovered that the cancer was growing, applying pressure on his spine.
+In mid-April 2018 Bain was hospitalised for extreme back pain, from which the doctors discovered that the cancer was growing, applying pressure on his spine.
 While he underwent a clinical trial to combat the spread, the doctors found that the cancer had become too resistant to medication and conventional chemotherapy would be ineffective; he was also informed that his liver was failing.
 The doctors transferred him to palliative care with the option to resume clinical treatment if a trial compatible with his failing liver became available.
 Because of this, knowing he did not have long left to live, Bain announced he was fully retiring from game criticism, believing he was no longer capable of performing his work at a level that would satisfy himself and his fans.
-He planned to continue his Co-Optional podcast with his wife Genna, with plans for her to take over the podcast in the event of his death.
+He planned to continue his Co-Optional podcast with his wife, Genna, with plans for her to take over the podcast in the event of his death.

-On 24 May 2018, Bain's wife Genna announced through both her own and her husband's Twitter accounts that Bain had fallen into a hepatic coma and died.
+On 24 May 2018 Bain's wife, Genna, announced through both her own and her husband's Twitter accounts that Bain had fallen into a hepatic coma and died.